Non-Surgical Weight Loss Procedures

 - Leakage, may also cause an increase in gas, belching, or bloating.

 In general, non-surgical weight loss procedures are seen as safer than more invasive types of bariatric surgery.
-It’s recommended that patients discuss all the possible risks and complications with their surgeon before having surgery.
+However, it’s recommended that patients discuss all the possible risks and complications with their surgeon before having surgery.

 What is the cost?